-Dying Homeless is a long-term project by the Bureau of Investigative Journalism to count those that die homeless in the UK.
+Dying Homeless was a year-long project by the Bureau of Investigative Journalism that counted the number of people who died homeless in the UK.

-We are collaborating with local reporters, charities and grassroots groups all over the country to compile this first-of-its-kind dataset.
+We collaborated with local reporters, charities and grassroots groups all over the country to compile this first-of-its-kind dataset.
 You can see the powerful reporting from our local reporting network here.

 Join the discussion: #makethemcount

 The number of people sleeping rough rose by 169% between 2010 and 2017.

 During the bitter cold of the 2017-2018 winter, some deaths made headlines, including that of a man who died close to the Palace of Westminster.